OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_lifecycle.md

 An attribute whose data is located on a external system must have, on its configuration, a reference to an attribute that contains the instance of the external system to be queried.

+- Query with identifier "_MyQuery_" doesn't exist.

+The list is based on a query that no longer exists.
+The list must be edited to reference another query (or removed if not in use).

 #### Warnings

 - queryTableDefinition attribute is required